lwazi71/HAL/docs/roadmap.md

-# Planning
+# Roadmap

 ## Future topic ideas

-Overview of computer languages
+Overview of computer languages:
 - Popular languages and their uses
 - What and why they’re different from each other (Java, C-based, Compilers vs. Scripters)